jonwho/CoinFlip/README.md

 # Team 3 - Andrew Wang, Long Tran, Jonathan Ho, Kevin Tran

 # Write up - updated for HW5
+* Find our report at CSE134B_Team3.pdf

+## Development and distribution version
+* Development code is the root directory files/folders.
+* Distribution version of the app can be found in the dist directory.

 ## Improvements from HW4
 * Got saving coin stack to work in mobile view